Addressing the Mental Health Avoidance Paradox: Strategies for Optimizing Support Engagement

 Stigma as a Neural Threat Signal

 Social stigma surrounding mental health support is frequently discussed as a cultural problem.
 It is also a neural one.
-The brain’s social evaluation circuits, centered in the medial prefrontal cortex and temporal parietal junction, compute reputational risk using the same threat-assessment architecture that processes physical danger — circuits directly connected to the neural basis of vulnerability and self-worth.
-For someone whose identity is built on competence and autonomy, seeking help activates a social threat response that the amygdala processes with genuine alarm.
+The brain’s social evaluation circuits, centered in the medial prefrontal cortex and temporal parietal junction, compute reputational risk using the same threat-assessment architecture that processes physical danger — circuits directly connected to the neural basis of vulnerability and self-worth .

-This is not irrational sensitivity.
-Research on social pain by Naomi Eisenberger at UCLA, published in Science (2003), demonstrated that the anterior cingulate cortex responds to social rejection using overlapping circuits with physical pain processing.
+Research by Davidson (2022) demonstrated that this is not irrational sensitivity.
+Research on social pain by Naomi Eisenberger at UCLA, published in Science (2003), showed that the anterior cingulate cortex responds to social rejection using overlapping circuits with physical pain processing.
 The brain does not distinguish clearly between the threat of being perceived as weak and the threat of physical harm.
 Both produce avoidance behavior through the same mechanism.
 For high-capacity individuals whose social standing is integral to their professional function, the perceived reputational cost of seeking help is processed as a genuine survival-level threat.

 I work with this mechanism directly.
 The key insight is that stigma-based avoidance cannot be overcome through rational argument because it is not maintained by rational computation.
 It is maintained by a threat-response circuit that operates below the threshold of conscious reasoning.
 Addressing it requires changing the threat encoding itself — a process related to reappraising threat signals through prefrontal engagement — not simply presenting logical counterarguments to it.